HasanTheSyrian/GedikUni-Robotics-Team-ROV-UI/README.md

  ```

  6- To make sure everything works, click on "Watch Sass".
- Then, go to `./index.html` and try removing one of the Tailwind classes `<... class="underline" ...>`.
+ Then, go to `./index.html` and try removing one of the Tailwind classes, `<... class="underline" ...>`, for example.
 If the application changes it means TailwindCSS works.

  If you do not see "Watch Sass" go to one of the Sass files at `/Project/Styling/` and it should appear in the bottom corner.

  Next, go to `./Project/Styling/index.scss` and make some changes, if the application changes that means SASS/SCSS works.

- This is a temporary use of the Sass extention, I will implement the Sass CLI later.
   ---

  When you run `npm start` you're compiling the program and creating a directory called `public` which has the finilized css the browser uses after Sass and TailwindCSS  finish compiling.

+ The use of the Sass extention is temporary, I will implement the Sass CLI at a later time.